 This guide is going to teach you all about ART including the causes, symptoms, and other crucial information that you will need to know before you decide on this treatment.

 The main reason that anyone would need androgen replacement therapy is for the treatment of low testosterone.
 There are many symptoms that might lead you to believe that you have low testosterone, but we have organized a useful list for quick consulting so that you can easily identify the symptoms and determine when it might be necessary for ART.
-Here are some of the symptoms that are associated with low testosterone and what leads many individuals to utilize ART:
+Here are some of the low testosterone symptoms and what leads many individuals to utilize ART:

 If these are your symptoms, there is a chance that you have low testosterone and that you may be a good candidate for ART, which many men have found success with.
-The best thing to do if you have these symptoms is to consult your doctor to determine if you are a good fit for ART.
+The best thing to do is to consult your doctor if you have these symptoms.
+They’ll determine if you’re a good fit for ART.
 There are millions of men each year with these symptoms, and they are not uncommon.

 If you have decided that ART is right for you and you wish to raise the level of androgens (testosterone) in your system, there are a number of ways that you can do so.
-There are several treatments that you can use to ensure that the treatment is administered in a safe and effective way.
+You can use several treatments to ensure that the treatment is administered in a safe and effective way.
 Here are some of the most common delivery methods for those trying to raise testosterone levels through ART.

 One of the most common ways that people undergoing ART choose to get treatment is with a skin patch.
 Skin patches are so common because of all of the benefits that they are able to provide.
 For starters, skin patches are very convenient.
-They can be put on and taken off in the blink of an eye and they won’t give you any trouble during the process.
+They can be applied and removed easily.
 Additionally, they can be taken anywhere and worn with privacy.
-You can wear skin patches under your clothes and even apply them in public if you feel the need to do so.
+You can wear skin patches under your clothes and even apply them in public if you feel the need.
 Skin patches are by far one of the most convenient and safest ways to administer ART and that is why so many people choose them each year.

 Mouth patches are highly convenient ways to administer ART treatment.
-They are small pouches that are placed inside the mouth that makes it easy to get the testosterone directly into your bloodstream quickly.
-The upside to mouth patches is that they can be worn privately and don’t require you to disclose to everyone that you are wearing one.
+They are small pouches that are placed inside the mouth which makes it easy to get the testosterone directly into your bloodstream quickly.
+Mouth patches can be worn privately and don’t require you to disclose to everyone that you are wearing one.
 The downside is that some people find them uncomfortable to wear, especially at first.
 Additionally, mouth patches can interfere with athletics, eating, or even breathing and talking.
-You should strongly consider if you will be able to tolerate having a mouth patch in your mouth for all of your daily activities before you decide on a mouth patch for your method of ART.

-Injections are perhaps the most effective method out of all the methods in terms of the dosage strength and the speed at which you can feel the effects of the testosterone.
-Injections ensure that you can get the ART quickly into your body and that you feel the effects as soon as possible.
+Injections are perhaps the most effective method in terms of the dosage strength and the speed at which you can feel the effects of testosterone.
+They ensure that you can get the ART quickly into your body and that you feel the effects as soon as possible.
 If this is a goal of yours in your therapy, then ART is a great choice for you.
 When an injection is performed, it is typically injected right into the muscle.
 This helps to ensure the best results.
 Your body will slowly absorb the testosterone and you will quickly feel the effects.
 The drawback to this method is that the effects are often front-loaded and quickly fade as the weeks go on.
 The typical injection schedule is every 2 to 4 weeks.